Spafbi/simplified-miscreated-server-setup/README.md

 C:\Program Files\Steam\steamapps\common\Miscreated\Miscreated.exe +connect 192.168.1.103
 ```
 Be sure to change `192.168.1.103` to the internal network IP address of the computer running the Miscreated server.

+***NOTICE*** if you have changed the base port number from the default you will need to add ` 12345` to the end of your connect string, substituting your base port number for the 12345 value.

 ## Manually removing the UPnP port mappings
 If you wish to ensure the UPnP port mappings are removed after closing your server, execute the `remove_upnp.cmd` file which was automatically created in the same directory as the `start_server.cmd` file.